ProzorroUKR/openprocurement.api/docs/source/tendering/competitivedialogue/multiple_lots_tutorial.rst

 Procuring entity approves qualifications by switching to next status.

 Before approving qualifications it is required to add sign document to tender.
-Sign doc should be for every lot in tender or generally for tender if there is no lots.
+Sign doc should be added generally for tender.
 If there is no sign document during approving qualification, we will see an error:

 .. http:example:: multiple_lots_tutorial/pre-qualification-sign-doc-is-required.http
    :code:

 Sign document should have `documentType: evaluationReports` and `title: *.p7s`.
-Let's add such document for all lots:
+Let's add such document:

 .. http:example:: multiple_lots_tutorial/upload-evaluation-reports-doc.http
    :code: